 When you start using allopurinol, you may have more gout attacks.
 Keep using the medicine even if this happens.
-Your doctor may give you other medicines (eg, colchicine or pain medicines [NSAIDs]) to help prevent the gout attacks.
+Your doctor may give you other medicines (eg, colchicine, pain medicines [NSAIDs]) to help prevent the gout attacks.

-allopurinol may cause some people to become drowsy or less alert than they are normally.
-Make sure you know how you react to allopurinol before you drive, use machines, or do anything else that could be dangerous if you are not alert.
+Allopurinol may cause some people to become drowsy or less alert than they are normally.
+Do not drive or do anything else that could be dangerous until you know how allopurinol affects you.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Allopurinol side effects